Professor Diego Ramírez-Lovering

 Improving sanitation, mitigating flooding, and improving dwelling and open space provision for informal settlements.

-The Citarum Program
+Citarum Action Research Program (CARP)

 Creating clean, healthy and productive rivers and communities.